wevbarker/PSALTer-devel/README.md

 This work was also performed using the Newton server, access to which was provisioned by Will Handley.

-_PSALTer_ was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Carlo Marzo, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Claire Rigouzzo, Zhiyuan Wei, David Yallup, and Sebastian Zell.
+_PSALTer_ was improved by many useful discussions with Jaakko Annala, Stephanie Buttigieg, Mike Hobson, Manuel Hohmann, Damianos Iosifidis, Georgios Karananas, Anthony Lasenby, Yun-Cherng Lin, Oleg Melichev, Vijay Nenmeli, Roberto Percacci, Syksy Räsänen, Cillian Rew, Zhiyuan Wei, David Yallup, and Sebastian Zell.

 I am grateful for the kind hospitality of Leiden University and the [Lorentz Institute](https://www.lorentz.leidenuniv.nl/), and am supported by [Girton College, Cambridge](https://www.girton.cam.ac.uk/).